- About Us

 - Our Research

-Welcome to the Meyers Primary Care Institute, a joint endeavor of the University of Massachusetts Medical School, Reliant Medical Group, and Fallon Community Health Plan.
+Welcome to the Meyers Primary Care Institute, a joint endeavor of the University of Massachusetts Medical School, Reliant Medical Group, and Fallon Health.

 Founded in 1996, the Meyers Primary Care Institute has a long history of focusing on the most important health-related issues that face our nation.
 The Institute places a special emphasis on research that can lead to improvements in the health and healthcare of patients, populations, and communities.

 Since our inception, we have witnessed an impressive expansion of our research agenda.
 This work is spearheaded by our multidisciplinary faculty and staff, who comprise investigators and medical educators with an immense breadth and depth of experience.
 Unlike research conducted in highly controlled experiments, our research efforts take place in real-world healthcare settings, and the findings of our research are highly generalizable to patients who receive care in the community.

 We are proud to participate in many national multi-site consortia and networks that provide us the unique opportunity to extend our research efforts even further.
 These collaborations have included the HCS Research Network, the Cancer Research Network funded by the National Cancer Institute, the Cardiovascular Research Network funded by the National Heart, Lung and Blood Institute, FDA’s Mini-Sentinel initiative, and the UMass Center for Clinical and Translational Science.